Health insurance tax: Find out how what you need to know about private health insurance and tax.

 - Tailoring your policy to ensure that you only pay for extras you get the most value from (e.g. optical, dental, physio) and hospital cover that you will use (e.g. you may no longer need pregnancy or IVF cover).

-- Paying your premiums in advance and by direct debit (many insurers offer discounts for this).
+- Paying your premiums in advance and by direct debit (many funds offer discounts for this).

 - Increasing the excess that you pay towards hospital and extras cover (the higher the excess, the lower the premium), but making sure you can afford it if the money is required at short notice.

-- Joining a restricted membership health fund if you are eligible such as an industry or super fund, where premiums are often cheaper and benefits higher for members.
+- Joining a restricted membership health fund if you are eligible such as an industry or super fund, where premiums are often lower and benefits higher for members.

 - If you have dependants, switching to a fund that offers perks for families such as no hospital excess and gap-free extras cover for children.